naeemkd/old_scripts/README.md

 ## OVERVIEW

 NOTE: A lot of the scripts (most of the ones in misc) won't always be up to date, as I use and change them quite frequently.
+The scripts that aren't in misc are the ones that people ask me about a lot.

 #### autoclicker.sh